-Ans.
 TPE material doesn’t necessarily need drying.
-However, if needed, it can be stored in a cool and dry environment for upto two years if maintained well in its original packaging and sealed well against moisture, heat and other impurities.
+However, if needed, it can be stored in a cool and dry environment for up to two years if maintained well in its original packaging and sealed well against moisture, heat, and other impurities.

-Ans.
-TPE is absolutely safe for kids as it contains a meagre amount of extractable compounds that migrate from the surface of an infant care product.
-That’s a significant factor assuming whatever babies touch, they put it in their mouths.
+TPE is absolutely safe for kids as it contains a meager amount of extractable compounds that migrate from the surface of an infant care product.
+That’s a significant factor, assuming they put whatever babies touch in their mouths.

-Ans.
 Both TPE and PVC have their pros and cons.
-They are known for their excellent flexibility and high strength making them suitable for various applications; however, one factor at which TPE fares better is its resistance towards different chemicals such as oils, greases.
+They are known for their excellent flexibility and high strength making them suitable for various applications; however, one factor at which TPE fares better is its resistance to different chemicals such as oils and greases.
 Diluted acids and diluted alkalis.

-Ans.
-It completely depends on the application for which are being used.
-An example of bands made from latex is much more durable than those made from TPE or the combination of TPE and latex; however, as TPE has embedded properties of plastics, its fares significantly in terms of other mechanical and physical properties and also have substantially more applications.
+It completely depends on the application for which it is being used.
+An example of bands made from latex is much more durable than those made from TPE or the combination of TPE and latex; however, as TPE has embedded properties of plastics, its fares significantly in terms of other mechanical and physical properties and also has substantially more applications.

 Thus, were my thoughts on TPE material.
-I hope you would find this post helpful.
+I hope you will find this post helpful.
 Kindly comment on your reviews in the comment box.